-Although Bourdieu often discussed the subfields as if they are two separate and distinct types, he also recognized that the factors defining a subfield are continuous rather than binary.
-"Within a single universe," he wrote:

-[...] one always finds the entire range [...] between works produced with reference to the restricted market on the one hand and works determined by a representation of the expectations of the widest possible public (Bourdieu,1971/1985, pp. 29-30).

-Whether a subfield is heteronomous or autonomous is therefore more a question of degree than of kind.
+Although Bourdieu often discussed the sub-fields as if they were two separate and distinct types, he also recognized that the factors defining a sub-field are continuous rather than binary.
+"Within a single universe," he wrote "one always finds the entire range ... between works produced with reference to the restricted market on the one hand and works determined by a representation of the expectations of the widest possible public" (Bourdieu, 1971 [1985], pp. 29-30).
+Whether a sub-field is heteronomous or autonomous is therefore more a question of degree than of kind.
 As Bourdieu observed, even authors who produce in fields of restricted production must consider how audiences outside of the field respond, partly because acceptance from these audiences is potentially problematic to those seeking status in the field of restricted production.
 "Even the author most indifferent to the lure of success and the least disposed to make concessions to the demands of the public," Bourdieu (1969, p.
 97) wrote, "is surely obliged to take account of the social truth of his work as it is reported back to him."